Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 6 Pot of Dichotomy

 Savvy players like myself know what the word Dichotomy means without having to Google it.
-Definitely didn't do that.
+I definitely didn't do that.
 This card operates similarly to Pot of Avarice: you shuffle three monsters with different types from your graveyard into your deck, then draw two cards.

-Not only do you need less monsters for this ability (albeit with the type errata), Dichtomy is legal and available in any tournament!
+Not only do you need fewer monsters for this ability (albeit with the type errata), Dichotomy is legal and available in any tournament!
 That said, you can't conduct your battle phase the turn you play Dichtomoy, so wait until card advantage takes priority over offense to unleash your two-faced magic (I bet my exes would love this card).

 5. Pot of Riches

-Pot of Riches excels by offering more locations to pull from and less restrictions than its other legal counterparts.
+Pot of Riches excels by offering more locations to pull from and fewer restrictions than its other legal counterparts.
 You shuffle three pendulum monsters that are either in your graveyard or face-up in your extra deck into your deck, then draw two cards.
-Not only does this add to your hand size, it helps get pendulum monsters out of the graveyard (where you don't want them since they can't be resummoned) and extra deck (where you kinda don't want them since resummoning uses your scarce extra deck monster zones).
+Not only does this add to your hand size, but it also helps get pendulum monsters out of the graveyard (where you don't want them since they can't be resummoned) and extra deck (where you kinda don't want them since resummoning uses your scarce extra deck monster zones).

 Yes, there's a limitation: you cannot special summon, except for pendulum summons, the turn you activate Riches, and you can only play one per turn.
 This is a surprisingly generous forfeit that still lets you access your pendulum special summoning, something you're obviously shooting for in a deck that encompasses pendulum monsters.
 "Oh no, my own card has temporarily disabled everything except my primary summoning method!"
 Bummer, man.